skip to main content

 Verizon3.943.643.9

-Verizon is one of the top-performing ISPs in our annual customer satisfaction survey—its reliability ratings have topped the charts for two years in a row.
-And overall, Verizon customers rated it the second-highest-rated ISP.
+Verizon is one of the top-performing providers in our annual customer satisfaction survey—its reliability ratings have topped the charts for two years in a row.
+And overall, Verizon customers rated it the second-highest.

 That isn’t to say Sparklight didn’t receive good feedback: It consistently placed in the top half of every category.
-From a customer satisfaction standpoint, both ISPs are safe bets.
+From a customer satisfaction standpoint, both providers are safe bets.

 Best TV and internet combos